Baseline Funding stream

 What type of projects will be funded under the Baseline Funding stream?

 The Baseline Funding stream focuses on funding capital and non-capital investments (i.e. planning projects) for public transit or active transportation infrastructure.
-Capital Plan applications will outline a community's planned use of the Baseline funding allocation over several years.
-These may include:
+Successful applicants will outline their planned use of the Baseline Funding allocation over several years through the submission of a Capital Plan.
+This may include:

-- Public transit infrastructure: Both capital and non-capital investments, such as planning to expand, rehabilitate or replace sections of an existing public transit system.
-For example, expanding bus fleets, retrofitting subway stations or constructing new tram lines.
+- Public transit infrastructure: Both capital and non-capital investments, such as planning to expand, rehabilitate or replace sections of an existing public transit system (e.g. expanding bus fleets, retrofitting subway stations or constructing new tram lines, etc.).

-- Active transportation infrastructure: Investments to expand, rehabilitate or replace active transportation infrastructure, such as bike or walking paths and pedestrian bridges.
+- Active transportation infrastructure: Investments to expand, rehabilitate or replace active transportation infrastructure (e.g. bike or walking paths and pedestrian bridges).

 Who can apply?

-It is expected that applications for baseline funding will be submitted by transit agencies and transit asset owners.
+Applications for Baseline Funding can be submitted by transit agencies and transit asset owners.

 - The applicant has a minimum of 3 (preferably 5) years of historical ridership, population served, and capital investment data;